Jabble/tamu-rdm-workshops/modules/data-gathering.md

 - Software-agnostic file formats:
 	- Accessible to text editing software, spreadsheet software, and statistical programming environments.

-*Show data entry into TextMate text editing software and saving to a CSV file format*
+*Live walk through of data entry into TextMate text editing software and saving to a CSV file format*

 ### Spreadsheet formats
 - Work best for single or multiple tabular datasets, harder to use and maintain as complexity and size of datasets increase.